runzhes/94870/page3.md

 - Incorporate interactive elements that allow viewers to hover over segments to see more details, such as the actual number of units sold or year-over-year growth rates.
 - Add trend lines or annotations to highlight significant changes, such as a major increase or decrease in a company's market share, to guide the viewer to these points of interest.
 - I would consider a different visualization type, like a line chart, to depict the change over time more dynamically.
 Each company could have its line with points for each quarter, making it easier to follow individual trajectories.

+## Step three: sketch out a solution
+Informed by the insights from the critique methodology, I have endeavored to reimagine the visualization, the draft of which is presented below.
+I explored an alternative approach, opting for an area chart to represent the data.
+This choice was strategic; an area chart not only illustrates the evolution of market shares over time with greater dynamism but also clearly delineates each company's share per quarter.
+While I have not addressed the issue of the color palette in this preliminary draft, I plan to refine it in Tableau during Step five.
+The primary aim of this draft, and the subsequent interview, is to gauge the efficacy of the area chart in conveying the information.
+Specifically, I intend to determine if the area chart facilitates a more intuitive understanding for the audience compared to the bar chart or other chart types, such as the line chart.

 [Go back to main portfolio page](README.md)